*The company was dissolved in 2016

 Midlands Traveller: What kind of feedback have you received so far?

 Magda Sternik: Feedback has been really positive.
 Many people find Foodswiper an excellent app since it can make their lives easier and can help them find the food they want in a more convenient and fun way.

 We started building Foodswiper as something we would like to use ourselves.
 We are in the constant process of learning and adapting to our customers and we surely will go with the spirit of our community.
 If you use Foodswiper and have some feedback be sure to drop us a line, we would love to hear your suggestions.

 Midlands Traveller: What are the challenges of a business like yours?

-Diego Sanchez: Our main focus for now is to make sure the meals we sell are the best quality and that the customers have an amazing experience using Foodswiper.
+Diego Sanchez: Our main focus, for now, is to make sure the meals we sell are of the best quality and that the customers have an amazing experience using Foodswiper.
 We take a lot of care to display only the pictures that show exactly the food a user will get.